Which travel vaccines are an NHS provision and which are private?

 • BCG

 These vaccines should continue to be recommended for travel but the individual traveller will need to bear the cost of the vaccination.
 (NHS England 2017).
-A patient leaflet has been produced providing the current provision of travel vaccines – see here and scroll down to travel vaccine prescribing.
+A patient leaflet was produced providing the current provision of travel vaccines, although the link to it is no longer active.
+However, some Integrated Care Boards created their own leaflets for patients – this is one example.